samuelpowell/toastmm/NOTES.md

  - Need explicit instantiation required on MacOS
  - Standard CXX 98 required for MacOS (owing to narrowing in matlab interface) which requires spacing on double template args
  - Implement CMakeLists.txt for all bintools targets
- - Enable explicit instantiation in fwdsolver_mw.h
+ - Enable explicit instantiation in fwdsolver_mw.h  (linux build failed with this, perhaps this could be a Clang thing, added to TODO)
  - Add STOASTLIB (dll import/export) to MWsolution class
  - Implement CMakeLists.txt for all buildable supertoast targets (NB: some Makefile targets no longer exist or reference old code)